USDA Results: Research

-USDA continues to aggressively partner with private companies, universities and others to transfer technology to the marketplace to benefit consumers and stakeholders.
+USDA continues to aggressively partner with private companies, universities and others to transfer federal research to the marketplace to benefit consumers and stakeholders.

 Enhancing the Productivity of American Agriculture and Our Food Supply

-- USDA scientists and university partners have revealed the genetic blueprints of a host of plants and animals including the genomes of apples, pigs, and turkeys, and in 2012, they furthered understanding of the tomato, bean, wheat and barley genomes -- key drivers in developing the resilience of those crops to feed growing populations in the face of climate change.
+- Revealed the genetic blueprints of a host of plants and animals, including the genomes of apples, pigs, and turkeys, and in 2012 furthered understanding of the tomato, bean, wheat and barley genomes - key drivers in developing the resilience of those crops to feed growing populations in the face of climate change.

-Improving Nutrition and Fighting Obesity
+Improving Public Health and Fighting Obesity

 Conserving Natural Resources and Combating Climate Change